Monir63/Monir63/README.md

 - 👋 Hi, I’m @monir63
-- 👀 I’m interested in developed website and ranking in search engin(google,bing etc).
+- 👀 I’m interested in developed website and ranking in search engine(google,bing etc).
 - 🌱 I’m currently learning seo(search engin optimaization)
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...